chinamike65/hugo-tuolesi/content/book2/book2en.md

 ---

-The bodhisattvas of the second ground cut off the great afflictions and the hindrances of knowledge, the bodhisattvas of the third ground cut off the great afflictions and the hindrances of the knowledge, the bodhisattvas of the fourth ground cut off the great and small afflictions and the hindrances of the knowledge, and the bodhisattvas of the fifth ground cut off the great afflictions and the hindrances of the knowledge.
-The bodhisattvas of the sixth ground cut off the hindrances of middle afflictions and the hindrances of knowledge, the bodhisattvas of the seventh ground cut off the hindrances of medium and small afflictions and the hindrances of knowledge, the bodhisattvas of the eighth ground cut off the hindrances of small and great afflictions and the hindrances of knowledge, and the bodhisattvas of the nine grounds cut off the hindrances of small and medium afflictions and hindrances of knowledge. , The Bodhisattvas of the Ten Grounds cut off the obstacles of small afflictions and obstacles of knowledge.
+The bodhisattvas of the second stage cut off the great afflictions and the hindrances of knowledge, the bodhisattvas of the third stage cut off the great afflictions and the hindrances of the knowledge, the bodhisattvas of the fourth stage cut off the great and small afflictions and the hindrances of the knowledge, and the bodhisattvas of the fifth stage cut off the great afflictions and the hindrances of the knowledge.
+The bodhisattvas of the sixth stage cut off the hindrances of middle afflictions and the hindrances of knowledge, the bodhisattvas of the seventh stage cut off the hindrances of medium and small afflictions and the hindrances of knowledge, the bodhisattvas of the eighth stage cut off the hindrances of small and great afflictions and the hindrances of knowledge, and the bodhisattvas of the nine stages cut off the hindrances of small and medium afflictions and hindrances of knowledge. , The Bodhisattvas of the Ten Grounds cut off the obstacles of small afflictions and obstacles of knowledge.

 2. The Qualities of an Arhat